Trump administration picks a new leader for US Border Patrol

 She slammed as “completely inappropriate” a closed Facebook group with thousands of members that mocked migrants and lawmakers.
 Dozens of agents were investigated, and some were disciplined.
 Some lawmakers called for her to resign after news reports surfaced that she had been a brief member years earlier, though there was no indication she knew about the inflammatory posts.

-Provost will retire at the end of the month.
+Provost, whose roots are in small-town Kansas, will retire at the end of the month.

+She wrote to agents in a farewell note on Thursday that she initially thought the Border Patrol would be a stepping stone to other jobs in federal law enforcement.

+“I entered on duty in Douglas, Arizona, having only seen it as a dot on a map that looked much closer to Tucson than it actually was,” she wrote.
+“After one year, I knew this was where I was meant to be.”

 Spagat reported from San Diego.